rhaynet/Rhaynet/README.md

 ### Hi there 👋

-Welcome to my page, I'm a guy
+Welcome to my page, I'm a curious learner who loves challenges and loves to build amazing stuffs.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning how to build better and more efficient mobile apps